Crest/if_pair/NOTES.md

 taskqueue lock; pair_sx -> {epoch wait, pq_mtx, taskqueue}; callers'
 ifnet_detach_sxlock -> pair_sx, never reversed), single-consumer
 queue draining, and per-CPU counters.

+Upstream fix for the create-return window (audit finding 2): every destroy entry point already takes `ifnet_detach_sxlock` exclusively (`SIOCIFDESTROY` in net/if.c; RTM_DELLINK in netlink/route/iface.c), but no create entry point does - that asymmetry is the bug.
+Minimal
+patch: take `ifnet_detach_sxlock` inside `if_clone_createif_nl()`
+around the create_f -> if_clone_addif -> modify_nl sequence, making
+create-plus-link atomic against every destroy, for all cloners at once, with no KPI change; the lock order matches the one destroys already impose (callers' `ifnet_detach_sxlock` -> driver sx), and the cost falls only on human-paced create.
+Alternative shape: an `IFC_F_SELFLINK`-style cloner flag declaring that create_f links the returned ifp itself, letting a multi-ifnet cloner publish both sides under its own serialization.
+Either form is submission-worthy on its
+own: it fixes the epair(4) panic above without reference to if_pair.

 Known open items:
 - Runtime verification pending (needs root): smoke test, destroy/unload